Millstone Township, New Jersey: Local government

 Millstone is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the council selects one of its members to serves as mayor and another as deputy mayor.

 The Township Committee is Millstone's legislative body.
 It sets policies, approves budgets, determines municipal tax rates, and passes resolutions and ordinances to govern the town.
 The Committee also appoints citizen volunteers to advisory boards, the Zoning Board of Adjustment, committees, and commissions.
 The Committee may investigate the conduct of any department, officer or agency of the municipal government.
 They have full power of subpoena permitted by Statute.

-As of 2025, the Millstone Township Committee consists of Mayor Al Ferro (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Chris Morris (R, term on committee ends 2023; term as deputy mayor ends 2022), Eric Davis (R, 2024), Michael A. McLaughlin Jr. (R, 2023) and Tara Zabrosky (R, 2024).
+As of 2025, the Millstone Township Committee consists of Mayor Albert Ferro (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Chris Morris (R, term on committee 2026; term as deputy mayor ends 2025), Eric Davis (R, 2027), Tara Zabrosky (R, 2027) and Jeff Ziner (R, 2026).

 In September 2018, Al Ferro was selected from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2019 that had been vacated by Robert Kinsey in August due to illness.